kealanparr/Every-link-I-wish-I-had-as-a-beginner/readme.md

 http://jsforcats.com/ - Basic introduction to what JS is with cats
 https://github.com/microsoft/Web-Dev-For-Beginners - A really good introduction to website development for total beginners, made by Microsoft
 https://edu.gcfglobal.org/en/computerbasics/ - A general introduction to computers, and computer terms
+https://stackoverflow.blog/2019/08/07/what-every-developer-should-learn-early-on/  - An excellent article to explain Software Engineering in broad terms
+https://haseebq.com/how-to-break-into-tech-job-hunting-and-interviews/ - How to break into the Tech world with your first job

 ## Overview
 https://www.progression.fyi/ - A large overview of technical companies expectations for career progression